Contributors Dropdown icon

 • The FedEx logo, which includes a subtle arrow to indicate movement

-When you see any of these assets, you immediately know what brands they represent.
+In B2B, Salesforce’s cloud logo or HubSpot’s sprocket carry the same instant recognition.
+When you see them, you immediately know what brand they represent.
 They don't necessarily encourage brand loyalty, but they certainly improve overall brand visibility and recognition.

 3. Category entry points